 Our Iberico whole roasting pigs are sacrificed when they are about 16 weeks old and have a live weight of approximately 60 to 70 pounds.
 The whole roasting pig carcass weighs about 40 pounds, plus or minus a few pounds.
 Because the collagen level in these young pigs is still not well developed, the meat is especially tender and succulent.
 You can literally pull it apart with your fingers.

 These Iberico Roasting Pigs are a huge hit at a special event like a wedding, holiday party, or a large gathering of family and friends.
 Allow about 1 to 1.25 pounds of roasting pig per person.
-As of the summer of 2018, we are the only US source we know of for purebred Iberico Roasting Pigs.
+As of the fall of 2020, we are the only US source we know of for purebred Iberico Roasting Pigs.
 We have a very limited supply, so order or reserve yours now.

 "We hope you enjoy this farm-to-table, nose-to-tail, slow food eating experience from our family farm."